steveyen/moxi/index.markdown

 ### Obtaining

-Version 0.9.6 is the latest release of moxi, and it became available on the 16th of August, 2009.
+Version 0.10.0 is the latest release of moxi, and it became available on the 16th of October, 2009.
 We plan for packages of this release in both .deb and .rpm to be available soon.
 Right now, the release is available via github as listed below.
 See the [changelog][changelog] for some clues on what has changed.